-For most dry cargo operators, conveyors play an indispensable role in which reliability is paramount.
+or most mines and quarries, conveyors play an indispensable role in which reliability is paramount.
 They can also be a considerable overhead.
-The conveyor belt market is extremely competitive, something signified by huge variations in the selling price of belts that are supposedly the same specification.
-No matter what price you pay, it is the reliability and longevity of your conveyor belts that will actually dictate how much they cost.
+The conveyor belt market is extremely competitive, something often signified by huge variations in the selling price of belts that are supposedly the same specification.
+No matter what price you pay, it is the reliability and longevity of your conveyor belts that actually dictates how much they cost.
 So, are you getting the best value for money and are you losing output due to unplanned stoppages?
 In this special feature, conveyor belt specialist Leslie David explains the most effective way of evaluating conveyor belt cost-efficiency.